Skip to content

 These bird names that start with H are mostly found in the Asian countries of India, Vietnam, Bangladesh, Cambodia, and Thailand.
 House crows will nest in trees or on the ground.

-The parents will feed their young by regurgitating food into their baby’s mouth.
+The parents feed their young by regurgitating food into their baby’s mouth.
 House crows are very social birds and live together in family groups containing up to ten individuals.

 26. Helmeted Guineafowl